-The Company will continue to improve its customer propositions and services particularly to address business opportunities created through regulatory developments.
+The Company will continue to improve its customer propositions and services, particularly to address emerging business opportunities.
+This includes enhancing digital platforms, expanding product offerings, and leveraging data analytics to better understand and meet customer needs.

 Principal risks and uncertainties